Interviews

 Multiple Reschedules

-This one’s pretty rare, but dealing with multiple rescheduled dates for your interview can strike a nerve.
-Being respectful of each other’s time is a given.
+This one’s pretty rare, but dealing with multiple rescheduled dates for your interview can hit a nerve.
+Being respectful of each other’s time should be the bare minimum, so I feel your pain.

 Subject line: About the rescheduled [Job Title] interview